WilliammVu/SmartShell/README.md

 Working with a terminal can be difficult when there are so many functionalities to remember.
 This file organizer is a single-file C++ program that is meant to simplify command line shell operations.
-Essentially a subset of zsh/bash but with assistance that increases ease-of-use
+Essentially a subset of zsh/bash but with assistance that increases ease-of-use.
+Great for learning how to use the terminal.

 Prerequisites:
 - C++ compiler with support for C++ version 17